Understanding employment transitions among people living with arthritis across the life course

 Reasons for the study

 In Canada, arthritis affects over 4.4 million people, 60 per cent of whom are under 65 years of age.
 Arthritis is also one of the most frequent causes of work disability.
 Few studies have taken a life-course approach to understanding how a person’s age, career phase and years of living with arthritis shape their involvement in employment, as well as their access to and use of job accommodations and health benefits.
-Using a life-course perspective, this study will help us understand the unique employment-related needs of people living with arthritis at different stages of their lives, including as young people and older adults.
-This study is part of a larger seven-year program of research and knowledge mobilization to enhance the quantity and quality of community participation among Canadians living with disabilities.
+Using a life-course perspective, this study explored the unique employment-related needs of people living with arthritis at different stages of their lives, including as young people and older adults.

 Objectives of the study